 I'm Kurt Munger, your friendly host and editor of kurtmunger.com.
 This website was founded during the summer of 2006, and for some reason beyond me, still remains in a state of flux.
 Here's a quick blurb regarding my decision to start this website, what the site is about, and a little info on me as well.

-In a nut-shell, this website places a heavy emphasis on DSLR lenses and digital camera reviews (mostly Sony and Minolta right now), along with an occasional general interest article that might help you take better pictures, or just make you laugh, such as this one, which by the way, is the most popular page on the site!
-As of 2010, I'm beginning a transition to reviewing the mirrror-less cameras and lens options from most of the big manufacturers, as this design has a bright future in my opinion, and I'm running out of Sony stuff to review!!
+In a nut-shell, this website places a heavy emphasis on DSLR lenses and digital camera reviews (mostly Sony mrirrorless now), along with an occasional general interest article that might help you take better pictures, or just make you laugh, such as this one, which by the way, is the most popular page on the site!

 Please keep in mind I've generated all the content on this website, and believe it or not, all thoughts and opinions are my own.
-This is, above all, a personal website, and I've never tried to promote it.
+This is above all a personal website, and I've never tried to promote it.
 You found this site by recommendation, or a highly rated page that matched your search.
 Occasionally I get bored, and like to post dubious material in a prominent place like the homepage, just to pull your leg.
-If you don't like your leg being pulled, just avoid reading the homepage and other pages.
+If you don't like your leg being pulled, simply avoid reading the homepage, and other pages.

 My interest in Photography spans more than three decades, starting in the mid 1970s, at which time I inherited my first camera, a Kodak instamatic 100 with pop-up flash.
-About ten years later, after I finished school, I bought my first SLR, a Canon AE1 program, then a superb Canon A1 while in Europe.
+In later years I bought my first SLR, a Canon AE1 program, then a superb Canon A1 while in Europe.
 Eventually, I quit the Canon FD system, and went with the new hi-tech, auto-focusing Minolta 7000.
 Finally, I jumped on the Digital SLR bandwagon with the Konica Minolta 5D in 2005.

 I thought having my own website would be a fun way to channel my passion for photography and camera technology into a useful endeavor.
 The original intent of this site was to post my pictures for family, write a few photography articles about what I've learned over the years, and to review digital cameras.
 Today I don't care much for reviewing digital cameras as they're ephemeral.
 Good quality lenses are a smart buy today, since they seem to retain most of their original value, and will last at least a decade or two before becoming obsolete.
-When I review a lens today, I know it will be relevant for quite some time, and that I didn't waste my time on a product that will no longer be for sale a year later.
+When I review a lens today, I know it will be relevant for quite some time, and that I didn't waste my time on a product that will be considered junk a year after its introduction.

 Many people ask why I use Sony equipment (usually in a derogatory way) and not Canon or Nikon.
 My last camera system was Minolta, naturally I had a few lenses on hand, so my obvious digital SLR choice was the new Konica Minolta 5D.
 Konica Minolta sold out about a year later to Sony, and here I am today.